 Visitors to School

-Visitors, other than parents collecting children, will be asked to sign the visitor’s book and wear an identification badge for the duration of their visit.
+Visitors, other than parents collecting children, will be asked to sign in and wear an identification badge for the duration of their visit.

 Parents/Teachers/Friends Association of Benedict Biscop C.E.
 Academy [PTFA]

 The Academy is very proud of this association which not only raises money to enable us to enhance the education of the children at Benedict Biscop Church of England Academy but also provides social events for children and parents.
 The group is always eager to recruit new members and it hopes you will support them in the events they organise.

 By law, no school can make a charge for:

 - Education wholly or mainly within school hours.